drzax/talk-respond-2015/slides/wait.md

->Everything comes in time to those who can wait
+>Everything comes in time to those who can wait.
 ><cite>François Rabelais</cite>